 The Computer Information Systems AAS degree provides students with the essential knowledge and skills in computer software, hardware, and network communication needed for entry into the computer information technology job market.
 Students are able to focus their studies by choosing one of two concentrations: Support Specialist, which concentrates on technical support with software, hardware, and security and Database Analyst, which emphasizes database management and administration.
 Graduates of both concentrations apply their cumulative knowledge and skills through a capstone experience, which results in the completion of an individual electronic portfolio.
-The Support Specialist concentration can only be completed through virtual learning.
-The Database Analyst concentration can only be completed through virtual learning.
+This program can be completed entirely online through virtual learning.